shahabafshar/KishEditor/INTEGRATION.md

 # Integration Guide

-This guide provides detailed examples of how to integrate the OverLeaf Clone into various project types.
+This guide provides detailed examples of how to integrate KishEditor into various project types.

 ## Table of Contents